 Add Query

 - Click the Add Query icon.
+The corresponding window displays.

 - Enter a name for the query in the Name field.